Hello there! It’s konkaz (@konkazuk) here.

 Does it simply have an opposite meaning?

-Well, it’s not like you are in a bad mood or anything.
+Well, this does not mean that you are in a bad mood.

 The phrase is often used more like… when you are in an awkward or uncomfortable situation.

-You promised to do something which others were counting on you, but you had to cancel it because you have fallen ill, unexpectedly.
+You promised to do something that others were counting on you, but you had to cancel it because you have fallen ill, unexpectedly.

 You were going to treat your guest, but at the end of the day you ended up getting treated.

 Then, you would probably say…

 When you have a sensation of tiredness, you can express it with using the word “feel”…

 rather than saying…

 There is a slight difference between “I’m tired.” and “I feel tired.” with a subtle nuance.